looker-open-source/components/internal_docs/figma.md

 - Search the Figma Lens project for existing components.
 - Open or create a new component file by duplicating the Lens [project template](https://www.figma.com/file/aLKZ8fP9X3q0iLj8jknTy9iC/Project-Template) and rename the 'project template copy' to your components title.
 - Copy and paste your design and proposal into the exploration page.
-- Review the design team during the weekly design review
+- Review with the design team during the weekly design review

 ### Giving Feedback & Collaboration

 <strong>Approve & Publish:</strong> After the proposal is approved by the Lens team it can be added to the team asset library.

-- File a  [Github issue](https://github.com/looker/relens/issues/new?title=Design+Feedback&labels=design,figma)and notify the [#lens](https://looker.slack.com/messages/C9NHFLY0G) that you that the component is ready for review
+- File a [Github issue](https://github.com/looker/relens/issues/new?title=Design+Feedback&labels=design,figma) and notify the [#lens](https://looker.slack.com/messages/C9NHFLY0G) that you that the component is ready for review

 <strong>Adding feedback in Figma</strong>